University of Pennsylvania: Penn Electric Racing

-Penn Electric Racing unveiled REV8 on March 31, 2023, in front of the Statue of Benjamin Franklin in front of College Hall.
+Penn Electric Racing unveiled REV8 on March 31, 2023, in front of the Statue of Benjamin Franklin at College Hall.

-Penn Electric Racing is the university's Formula SAE (FSAE) team, competing in the international electric vehicle (EV) competition.
-Colloquially known as "PER," the team designs, manufactures, and races custom electric racecars against other collegiate teams.
-In 2015, PER built and raced their first racecar, REV1, at the Lincoln Nebraska FSAE competition, winning first place.
-The team repeated their success with their next two racecars: REV2 won second place in 2016, and REV3 won first place in 2017.
+Penn Electric Racing (PER) is the university's Formula SAE team, competing in the international electric vehicle (EV) competition.
+The team designs, manufactures, and races custom electric racecars against other collegiate teams.
+PER built and raced its first car, REV1, in 2015 at the Lincoln, Nebraska, FSAE competition, taking first place.
+REV2 placed second in 2016, and REV3 won first place in 2017.